Asymmetric warfare: Terrorism

-There are two different viewpoints on the relationship between asymmetric warfare and terrorism.
+There are two opposing viewpoints on the relationship between asymmetric warfare and terrorism.
 In the modern context, asymmetric warfare is increasingly considered a component of fourth generation warfare.
 When practiced outside the laws of war, it is often defined as terrorism, though rarely by its practitioners or their supporters.
-The other view is that asymmetric warfare, does not coincide with terrorism.
+The other view is that asymmetric warfare does not coincide with terrorism.

 Use of terrain

-Terrain that limits mobility, such as forests and mountains, can be used as a force multiplier by the smaller force and as a force inhibitor against the larger force, especially one operating far from its logistical base.
+Terrain that limits mobility, such as forests and mountains, can be used as a force multiplier by the smaller force and as a force inhibitor against the larger one, especially one operating far from its logistical base.
 Such terrain is called difficult terrain.
-Urban areas, though generally having good transport access, provide innumerable ready-made defensible positions with easy escape routes, and can also become difficult terrain if prolonged combat fills the streets with rubble.
+Urban areas, though generally having good transport access, provide innumerable ready-made defensible positions with simple escape routes and can also become rough terrain if prolonged combat fills the streets with rubble:

-An early example of terrain advantage is the Battle of Thermopylae, 480 BC, where the narrow terrain of a defile was used to funnel the Persian forces, who were numerically superior, to a point where they could not use their size as an advantage.

-In 12th century, irregulars known as the Assassins were successful in the Nizari Ismaili state.
+In the 12th century, irregulars known as the Assassins were successful in the Nizari Ismaili state.
 The "state" consisted of fortresses (such as the Alamut Castle) built on strategic mountaintops and highlands with difficult access, surrounded by hostile lands.
-The Assassins developed tactics to eliminate high-value targets that posed a threat to their security, including the Crusaders.
+The Assassins developed tactics to eliminate high-value targets, threatening their security, including the Crusaders.

-In the American Revolutionary War, Patriot Lieutenant Colonel Francis Marion, known as the "Swamp Fox", took advantage of irregular tactics, interior lines, and the wilderness of colonial South Carolina to stymie larger British regular forces.
+In the American Revolutionary War, Patriot Lieutenant Colonel Francis Marion, known as the "Swamp Fox," took advantage of irregular tactics, interior lines, and the wilderness of colonial South Carolina to hinder larger British regular forces.

 Yugoslav Partisans, starting as small detachments around mountain villages in 1941, fought the German and other Axis occupation forces, successfully taking advantage of the rough terrain to survive despite their small numbers.
 Over the next four years, they slowly forced their enemies back, recovering population centers and resources, eventually growing into the regular Yugoslav Army.

+The Vietnam war is a classical example of the use of terrain to fight an asymmetrical war, The North Vietnamese army (NVA) and Viet Cong (VC) used the forested and mountainous terrain of Vietnam to allow for effective concealment of troop movements in spite of superior enemy air power.
+This allowed supplying troops to be possible without incurring heavy losses from American airstrikes, who could not effectively identify or track their movements from the air.
+This was true to such an extent that the US employed defoliation methods such as the use of Agent Orange and extensive Napalm use to make forested areas visible from the air.
+The NVA and VC also used intricate tunnel systems, such as the Củ Chi tunnels, which enabled them to move undetected, store supplies, and evade U.S. search-and-destroy missions.